Skip to main content

 • Key is generated within the TEE or securely provisioned

-• Cannot be extracted by the operator
+• Intended to be non-extractable by the operator when the enclave is attested

 • All results are signed with this key